Emmatremlet/trouvetonartisan/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # trouvetonartisan

+## Send email with emailjs

+Create an emailjs account.
+Retrieve the public key in your user settings.

+Add your email service.
+Retrieve the service id.

+Create your email template.
+Retrieve the template id.

+Configure Angular environments to be able to use these three values.